N.C. State Employee Viewpoint Survey

-The Office of the Governor and the Office of State Human Resources (OSHR) are launching a State Employee Viewpoint Survey (EVS) in partnership with The People Lab (TPL), a research institute based at the Harvard Kennedy School.
+In May 2026, the Office of the Governor and the Office of State Human Resources (OSHR) launched a State Employee Viewpoint Survey (EVS) in partnership with The People Lab (TPL), a research institute based at the Harvard Kennedy School.
 The N.C.
 Employee Viewpoint Survey is part of a broader initiative and ongoing efforts to support state employees and help state government adapt to workforce needs and changing priorities.
 The survey is intended to supplement current agency-level efforts in building and sustaining a strong workforce.
 The survey can be a starting point to support agencies who are currently conducting their own outreach and feedback initiatives to make continuous improvements.

 Results will help identify factors that impact employees’ work experience and performance, enabling the State of North Carolina to recruit, support, and retain the state’s workforce.
 Results can also identify workforce trends, measure improvements, and measure performance in relation to other state governments.